cisco/mindmeld/source/blueprints/screening_app.rst

 Working through this blueprint will teach you how to

    - configure a MindMeld application in a language different than English
-   - handle a large number of domains and intents
    - learn non-system entities
    - use dialogue flows to structure the conversation